 What Differentiates XtremeUF from Other UF Processes?

 - Robust and suitable for a very wide range of applications and operating conditions, Saltworks’ XtremeUF removes suspended solids and organics from the most challenging slurries and impaired wastewaters.
 XtremeUF can concentrate slurries up to 10% TSS (100,000 mg/L) with a high tolerance to turbidity, oils, grease, chemicals, pH and temperature.

 - Using our intelligently automated self-cleaning controls, XtremeUF cleans itself as it operates, maintaining flux with minimum power consumption and operator intervention.
 We can treat wastewaters that no one else will touch.

-- Commoditised, widely available ceramic membranes to enable a wide selection of vendors into the future.
+- Commoditised, widely available ceramic membranes to enable a wide selection of vendors in the future.